Home » Cocktails » Moscow Mules » Whiskey Mule

 Is there alcohol in ginger beer?

 Ginger Beer is non-alcoholic, like root beer.
 The type you will most often find on the shelf in the grocery store is non-alcoholic.
-A few companies have started to make a u0022hardu0022 version but they are found in specialty stores.
+A few companies have started to make a hard version but they are found in specialty stores.

 What is the best whiskey to use in a Moscow Mule with whiskey?